 A study by Thirty-Two-Two, an initiative advocating for post-incarceration employment opportunities in West Michigan, found that returning citizens tend to be more dedicated to their employers, with lower turn-over rates and higher productivity than other employees.
 And having a steady job has shown to decrease the chances that a person would commit another crime.

-West Michigan Works! is hosting a virtual job fair on Wednesday, August 26 for individuals who have been convicted of an offense and released from incarceration.
-The Second Chance job fair will feature “parolee-friendly” employers.
+West Michigan Works! began hosting virtual job fairs in 2018 for individuals who have been convicted of an offense and released from incarceration.
+The Second Chance job fair featured “parolee-friendly” employers.
 Parolee-friendly employers consider many factors when making hiring choices; in addition to skills and qualifications, they consider the type of conviction and the specific job duties/responsibilities of a position.

 The Second Chance Job Fair is a win-win for returning citizens AND employers.